ExUnit.Case (ExUnit v1.20.0-dev)

 end

-Registers a new describe attribute to be used during ExUnit.Case
+Registers a new describe attribute to be used during ExUnit.Case tests.

-The attribute values will be available through context.registered
+The attribute values will be available through context.registered.

-Registered values are cleared after each describe/2
+Registered values are cleared after each describe/2 similar

-to @describetag
+to @describetag.

-This function takes the same options as Module.register_attribute/3
+This function takes the same options as Module.register_attribute/3.

 Examples